Applying is easy and you can get started online.

 Your support ensures that future church leaders can pursue their call to ministry today.

-Professor and Olin S. and Amanda Fjelstad Reigstad Chair of Systematic Theology
+Professor Emeritus and Olin S. and Amanda Fjelstad Reigstad Chair of Systematic Theology

 Patrick Keifert was named an instructor in systematic theology at Luther Seminary in 1980 and was made associate professor in 1986.
 He has also been an adjunct professor at the School of Law, Hamline University, St. Paul, since 1984.